Our Senior Management Team

 Raja is a seasoned leader in health and life sciences innovation, driving economic development through strategic investments and partnerships.
 With over a decade of experience spanning research, commercialization, and venture philanthropy, he has led high-impact initiatives in digital health, oncology, and industry-partnered innovation challenges.
 Raja has negotiated major partnerships with industry, academia, and government, leveraging funding to accelerate health technology adoption.
 He holds a PhD in Experimental Oncology, an MBA in Innovation and Commercialization from the University of Alberta and is a graduate of the Innovation Governance Program through the Council of Canadian Innovators.

-Nicole Shokoples, Vice President, Stakeholder Relations and Communications
+Nicole Shokoples, Vice President, Stakeholder Relations and Planning

 Nicole Shokoples is a leader with 15+ years of experience in corporate strategy, marketing, communications and organizational transformation.
 She has led large-scale change initiatives, organizational programs, digital campaign development and executive-level strategic planning.
 She has extensive expertise in transforming business, operating and talent models to drive impact within organizations.
 Nicole holds a Bachelor of Arts Degree from Grant MacEwan University, with subsequent studies in Public Relations, Change Management and the French language.

-Mark Summers, Vice President, Agriculture and Environment, Investments
+Mark Summers, Vice President, Entrepreneurship, Digital and Talent

 Mark Summers is the Vice President of Agriculture and Environment and Interim Vice President of Investments at Alberta Innovates.
 Mark leads the strategic development and oversight of funding initiatives for Alberta Innovates in agriculture and food innovation, sustainable materials, and environmental sustainability.
 He was Chief Innovation Officer and Chief Strategy Officer at Emissions Reduction Alberta prior to his current role.